TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-provisioning-licensing.md

 Furthermore, that means the following for Dynamics 365 Portals with Dynamics 365 apps:

 1. Once an applicable threshold of required Dynamics 365 licenses in your tenant is met, you are entitled to a single Dynamics 365 Portal.
-The access to this Portal (unauthenticated & authenticated) does not need to be licensed via capacity add-ons in the same way as PowerApps Portals need to be.
+2. The public access to this Portal (unauthenticated & authenticated) does not need to be licensed via capacity add-ons in the same way as PowerApps Portals need to.
-2. Any additional Dynamics 365 Portal will be licensed by instance, not by consumption.
+3. Any additional Dynamics 365 Portal will be licensed by instance, not by consumption.
-3. There are some other restrictions for certain kind of authenticated users, so study the licensing guide carefully.
+4. There are some other restrictions for certain kind of authenticated users, so study the licensing guide carefully.

 Pricing for additional Dynamics 365 Portals instances are listed here: [PowerApps and Microsoft Flow licensing FAQ](https://docs.microsoft.com/en-us/power-platform/admin/powerapps-flow-licensing-faq#can-you-share-more-details-regarding-the-new-powerapps-portals-licensing) and in the [current licensing guide](https://go.microsoft.com/fwlink/?LinkId=866544&clcid=0x409).